Priscilla: A Movie Review

 Coppola has held a distinct and impressive presence in cinema for decades, though somehow still feels like one of the industry’s dark horses, likely to surprise audiences.
 She has the demeanor of a visual artist who follows her own private and personal creative path, unconcerned with rising to the top of Hollywood.

 Breaking box office records is not her goal, but she has the perfect skillset to tell stories with meaning and power in a relaxed, authentic, and artistically surefooted way.
 She also consistently attracts some of the very best actors around.
-Her stories threaten to capture the interest of audiences unexpectedly, in ways that don’t conform to the latest formula for box office success, and that directors who put commercial interests first simply can’t.
+Her stories threaten to capture the interest of audiences unexpectedly, in ways that don’t conform to the latest formula for box office success, and that directors who put commercial interests first can’t.

 To do this she cuts through the mythos, Elvis as a unique brand of Americana birthed out of the 1950s, and makes the man and culture surrounding him distinctly secondary subjects — devices through which the personal story of Priscilla can be told, gracefully and honestly.
 Priscilla is kept center frame in the world of Elvis, Graceland, the Memphis Mafia, Colonel Parker, fame, et al, which becomes the backdrop; shapes of contrast and reference to show the environment around her.
 We briefly hear Elvis sing one of his songs on the piano to impress Priscilla on their first encounter (who swoons, as a fourteen year-old Elvis fan would), and see him perform on stage from behind in a seconds-long montage that uses music from another artist on the soundtrack.